Published: 03-26-2026, 11:15 am | Updated: 06-19-2026, 11:41 am

 | 2022 Fed tightening | Jumped from negative to +1.5% | Gold gave back most of its gains |

-The pattern repeats because the underlying reason never changes.
+The pattern through 2022 repeated because the underlying reason never changed.
 When the risk-free real return on bonds rises, gold’s relative appeal falls.
 When real returns compress, gold’s appeal rises.
+The 2023–2025 period introduced a critical qualification to that rule — covered in the next section.

 Most investors track nominal yields.
-That’s a mistake.
-The signal that actually moves gold is the real yield.
+That is a mistake.
+The signal that actually drives gold over time is the real yield.
+Here are the three metrics to track:

-- 10-Year TIPS Yield — the direct real yield signal, published by the St. Louis Federal Reserve FRED database.
+- 10-Year TIPS Yield (FRED: DFII10) — the direct real yield signal, published daily by the St. Louis Federal Reserve.
 Watch for moves below 1.5%; historically, this zone precedes stronger gold performance.
-Current level: ~1.9%.
+Current level: approximately 2.21% as of June 2026.

-- 10-Year Breakeven Inflation Rate — the gap between nominal 10-year Treasury yields and 10-year TIPS yields.
+- 10-Year Breakeven Inflation Rate (FRED: T10YIE) — the gap between nominal 10-year Treasury yields and 10-year TIPS yields.
 This is what bond markets expect inflation to average over the next decade.
 When breakeven inflation rises while nominal yields stay flat, real yields fall and gold benefits.
-Current level: ~2.38%.
+Current level: approximately 2.29% as of June 2026.
+[Federal Reserve Bank of St. Louis]

 - CME FedWatch Tool — tracks market-implied probability of Federal Reserve rate changes.
 Rising probability of rate cuts compresses nominal yields and, typically, real yields.
 This is the forward-looking policy signal that feeds into the real-rate framework.

-At approximately 1.9%, today’s real yields are elevated by historical standards.
+At approximately 2.21%, current real yields are elevated by historical standards.
 Historically, gold has outperformed most consistently when real yields are below 1.0% or negative.
-As a result, the current level creates a genuine headwind for near-term price appreciation.
+The current level creates a genuine headwind for near-term price appreciation through the traditional yield-driven mechanism.

 - Fed policy pivot: If economic growth deteriorates and the Federal Reserve begins cutting rates, nominal yields fall.
-Meanwhile, if inflation expectations remain sticky, real yields compress sharply — the most historically reliable setup for gold appreciation.
+When inflation expectations remain sticky, real yields compress sharply — the most historically reliable setup for gold appreciation.

 The critical distinction: Gold is not a hedge against nominal rates.
 It is a hedge against real rates.
-Investors who conflate the two consistently misread market signals and mistimed positions.
+Investors who conflate the two consistently misread market signals.
+And investors who track only real rates — without accounting for the structural reserve bid — are working with an incomplete map.

 Where real rates stand today should shape how much gold and silver you hold and why.
 GoldSilver.com’s investment resources provide a practical framework for allocation across investor risk profiles: